TheDeathlyCow/candles/README.md

 ## Links

--I'll probably have a mod page on CurseForge in the future and I'll link it here when I do.
+- I'll probably have a mod page on CurseForge in the future and I'll link it here when I do.
--My twitter is https://twitter.com/TheDeathlyCow if you want to stalk me on there.
+- My twitter is https://twitter.com/TheDeathlyCow if you want to stalk me on there.